tin2tin/Kinexus/README.md

 ### 3. Add Media (Image & Audio)

-You have two ways to add images, and one way to add audio:
+You have multiple ways to add images and audio:

-1.  **From Your Computer:**
+1.  **From Your Computer (File Picker):**
     *   Click the **yellow folder icon** next to the "Image" or "Audio" field.
     *   Select any image or audio file from your computer.

-    *   Or you can drag & drop the files to the string widgets.
-    *   The app automatically sets the correct path.
-The file will be copied into your project's `images/` or `sounds/` folder the next time you click **"Save Project"**.
+2.  **From Your Computer (Drag & Drop):**
+    *   Drag an image or audio file from your file explorer directly onto the corresponding text input field (e.g., drag `my_image.png` onto the "Image Path" field).
+The input will highlight to show it's a valid target.

-2.  **Using Generative AI (for Images):**
+3.  **Using Generative AI (for Images):**
-    *   Write a descriptive prompt in the "Generative AI Image" text box.
+    *   Write a descriptive prompt in the "AI Image Prompt" text box.
     *   Click the **purple Render button** (with the stars icon) to create an image.
     *   Once you're happy with the result, click the **green Add button** (with the plus icon) to add it to your scene.

+For all methods, the app automatically sets the correct path.
+The file will be copied into your project's `images/` or `sounds/` folder the next time you click **"Save Project"**.

 ### 4. Customize the Look & Feel